vitormicillo/laravel-formbuilder/README.md

 <!-- *Note: Features like email, registration and file uploads are disabled in the demo* -->

+All contributions are welcomed! (but please start a discussion to make sure the PR is warranted first)

 Screenshot:

 ![alt text](https://www.doode.com.br/images/formbuilder.png "Form Builder Screenshot")